Stranger than friction: can experiences be too easy?

 Choose your friction: Theo and the rescue greyhounds

-Which brings us back to Theo, and the fragment of newspaper he helpfully liberated from a pile that had, admittedly, been sitting on the shelf for longer than I'd like to admit.
+Which brings us back to Theodore, and the fragment of newspaper he helpfully liberated from a pile that had been sitting on the shelf for longer than I'd like to admit.

 When we decided to foster greyhounds, we didn't simply turn up and collect a dog.
 Greyhound Rescue asked for photos of our home, information about who lived in it, our routines, our lifestyle.
 They wanted to know if we had other pets, small children, a busy household or a quiet one.
 And then, crucially, they didn't just allocate us whoever happened to be available, they matched us.
 They read our application, checked it against the dogs and their personalities, and sent us Theodore: a long, lean, sweetly chaotic canine who slotted into our household like he’d lived there all his life.
 The process has friction built deliberately into it – not to deter people, but to ensure that when a placement is made, it has the best possible chance of becoming permanent.

-When the unexpected frictions arrive – and with a greyhound, they do, from the bewildering first night to the creative destruction of your notebook collection – the rescue organisation is there.
+When the unexpected frictions arrive, from the bewildering first night to the creative destruction of your notebook collection, the rescue organisation is there.
 One-to-one support, thoughtful resources, a warm community of people who have all stood in their kitchen at 11pm wondering why their hound is doing that.

 That's the thing about friction.
-It isn't inherently good or bad – it's a question of which friction, for whom, and to what end.
+It isn't inherently good or bad – it's a question of what kind of friction, why it’s there, and who is impacted.
 A process made more intentional and considered is not the same as a process made unnecessarily hard.
-And a life with the right kind of texture in it – with books read to their actual endings, or a teacher who stops to check on you after a tutorial, or even a large, affectionate animal redistributing your newspaper archive – is not a worse life.
+And a life with the right kind of texture in it – with books read to their actual endings, or a teacher who stops you after a tutorial to check in, or even a large, affectionate animal redistributing your newspaper archive – is not a worse life.
 It might even be a richer one.